ankush-dcoder/Smart-compose-for-code-editors/README.md

 <hr />
 <b>Tell us about you.</b>

-A great idea is just one part of the equation; we also want to learn a bit more about you.
-Share with us some of your other projects so we can get an idea of how we can assist you with your project.

 We built Dcoder- a mobile coding app on the play store.
 This has been in the market for 3yrs and have over 2 million users, spread across 172+ countries.